More on me at theblaze.com slash Buck Sexton, the Blaze where I'm a host on TV and radio.

 Why?

-Uh the Catholic Church is opening three convents, one school, and one seminary in Cuba, which were closed by the Castro brothers.
+Well, regarding the reestablishment of diplomatic relations with Cuba, the Catholic Church is opening three convents, one school, and one seminary in Cuba, which were closed by the Castro brothers.

-And the way I think the Pope sees it is if there's good diplomatic relations between the U.S. and Cuba, the Catholic Church will work a little bit l more unfettered in Cuba.
+And the way I think the Pope sees it is if there's good diplomatic relations between the U.S. and Cuba, the Catholic Church will work a little bit more unfettered in Cuba.

-Now, mind you, not with that complete freedom.
+Now, mind you, not without complete freedom.

-But uh the Pope thinks, but in spite of his anti-Americanism, I think the Pope thinks that his people will be better protected in Cuba with normal diplomatic relations.
+But the Pope thinks, but in spite of his anti-Americanism, I think the Pope thinks that his people will be better protected in Cuba with normal diplomatic relations.

-Marina, it just seems to me, though, that this island uh thugocracy with the the Castro, the Castro regime oppressing people and not allowing freedom of association and free political expression and free speech and all the rest of it.
+Marina, it just seems to me, though, that this island thugocracy with the Castro, the Castro regime oppressing people and not allowing freedom of association and free political expression and free speech and all the rest of it, somehow they never have to concede anything.

-And you have now in the Obama administration, and of course, look, I I I can understand why the Pope extends a hand in friendship to basically anybody, although I wish he would also have sort of a stern few words to say after that.
+And you have now in the Obama administration, and of course, look, I can understand why the Pope extends a hand in friendship to basically anybody, although I wish he would also have sort of a stern few words to say after that.

 No concessions have been made, and yet they're getting what they want.

-That tends to be uh a dangerous game.
+That tends to be a dangerous game.

 No matter what stripe they are.